morinted/Resume/resume.md

 ### Tools

-- Comfortable on GNU/Linux, Windows, and OS X.
+- Comfortable on GNU/Linux, Windows, and macOS.
 - Adept with terminal Git.
 - Experience using Atlassian Jira and GitHub Issues for issue tracking.
 - Frequent use Gerrit and GitHub Pull Request system for code reviews.
-- Favorite developer tools include Atom Editor, Sublime Text, IBM Eclipse, and IDEA products such as PyCharm, WebStorm, and IntelliJ.
+- Favorite developer tools include VSCode, Atom Editor, Sublime Text, IBM Eclipse, and IDEA products such as PyCharm, WebStorm, and IntelliJ.
-- Use of Markdown with export via Pandoc for near all text work.
+- Kinda crazy about Markdown for everything I can.

 ### Hobbies

 - Practicing real-time machine stenography using Plover.
+I code with my steno machine.
-- Building and programming custom keyboards.
+- Building and programming custom keyboards, with interest in the mechanical keyboard community.
+- Playing card games and collecting playing cards.
 - Typing in the Norman keyboard layout, an efficient alternative to QWERTY.
-- Flying and building custom quadcopters.
+- Flying and building quadcopters.
 - Creating style sheets to redesign websites for personal use.
+- Yo-yos are cool.

 ## Education